tjdaley/free_classifier/README.md

 ## Advanced Features

-### Multiple Extraction Methods
-The script attempts several extraction techniques:
-1. Standard text extraction
-2. Simple text extraction (alternative algorithm)
-3. Footer region extraction (bottom 10% of page)
-4. Annotations and stamps extraction
-5. Character-level extraction

 ### Hidden Directory Filtering
 When scanning directories, the script automatically excludes any directories starting with "." to avoid processing hidden system folders.

-## Troubleshooting

-**Bates numbers not found**: If Adobe Acrobat can find the numbers but the script cannot, the numbers may be in annotations or stamps.
-The script's comprehensive extraction methods should handle most cases.

-**Memory issues with large files**: For very large PDF files, consider processing in smaller batches.

-**Path issues on Windows**: Use raw strings (prefix with `r`) for Windows file paths to handle backslashes correctly.

 ## Contributing